Washim27616/website/content/people/people.md

 weight = 68  # Order that this section will appear.

 title = "Meet the Team"
 subtitle = "We are actively looking for motivated students and post-docs to join our group!
-We value diversity and are open to people of all gender, caste, sexual orientation, race, physical ability and religion.
+We value diversity and are open to people of all gender, caste, sexual orientation, race, physical abilities, and religions.
 Please write an [email](mailto:pawan@iisc.ac.in) to discuss possibilities if you would like to work with us.
-Masters and PhD admissions usually have to go through the procedures setup by IISc, followed by an interview with the department."
+Masters and Ph.D. admissions usually have to go through the procedures set up by IISc, followed by an interview with the department."

 [content]
   # Choose which groups/teams of users to display.